feathr-ai/feathr/docs/how-to-guides/streaming-source-ingestion.md

 ---
 layout: default
-title: Streaming Source Ingestion
+title: Streaming Source Ingestion and Feature Definition
 parent: How-to Guides
 ---

-# Streaming feature ingestion
+# Streaming Source Ingestion and Feature Definition

-Feathr supports defining features from a stream source (for example Kafka) and sink the features into an online store (such as Redis).
+Feathr supports defining features from a stream source (for example Kafka) with transformations, and sink the features into an online store (such as Redis).
 This is very useful if you need up-to-date features for online store, for example when user clicks on the website, that web log event is usually sent to Kafka, and data scientists might need some features immediately, such as the browser used in this particular event.
 The steps are as below:

 ## Define Kafka streaming input source